jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But they are.

-For example, patients using digital therapeutics are almost twice as likely to be abstinent from alcohol or other drugs.
+For example, patients using digital therapeutics have almost double the odds of being abstinent from alcohol or other drugs.

 These increases in abstinence from using digital therapeutics are observed not only when compared to patients on wait lists, who have yet to gained access to treatment but also when digital therapeutics are added on top of traditional treatments for substance use disorders.